 To know the only true God, honor and obey Him, and make Him known.

 The People of the Book is taking a unique approach to working with Muslims.
 We see the value of many principles from both the insider movement and the traditional approach, when they are implemented in a biblical framework.
 We do not want to extract Muslims from their natural relational networks.
 We do want to extract them from a theology of works salvation.
-We want them to come to saving faith in Christ, but stay inside their personal networks to be able to share Christ with family, friends and the rest of the Muslim world.
-This extension of the Gospel has great potential, especially if it is able to move through the pre-existing local community in a way that conserves a genuine identity within that particular context.
-We must guard against any form of syncretism (a mixing of beliefs, principles and practices from different religions that results in a compromised message).
+We want them to come to saving faith in Christ, but stay inside their personal networks for as long as possible to be able to share Christ with family, friends and the rest of the Muslim world.
 Both the insider approach and the traditional approach have made important contributions to world missions.
 We can learn both from their positive examples, as well as from their mistakes.
 Our foundation and roadmap, however, must always remain the Bible.
+The actual message of the Gospel can never change.
+We must guard against any form of syncretism (a mixing of beliefs, principles and practices from different religions that results in a compromised message).

 In reference to the C1 – C6 spectrum, developed by John Travis, at least two kinds of insider movements can exist: